paul-hammant/tbd/exampleSite/content/getting-started/index.md

 # create a new Hugo website
 hugo new site my-awesome-docs

-# move into the root folder of your website
+# move into the themes folder of your website
-cd my-awesome-docs
+cd my-awesome-docs/themes/

 # download the theme
-git clone git@github.com:digitalcraftsman/hugo-material-docs.git themes
+git clone git@github.com:digitalcraftsman/hugo-material-docs.git
 ```

 ## Setup